 "We need the latest backups here within the hour!"

-Recover data whenever you need with cloud storage from the SQL DBA Bundle.
+Recover data whenever you need with cloud storage from SQL Backup.

 "I already did.
 They said we only pay for 48 hours delivery and they couldn't possibly do it faster than 36."